 I write about all aspects of my adventures including accommodation, eating out a big passion of mine, tourist attractions, architecture activities and the scenery.
 Each page will be image-rich with many photos usually taken on my phone or compact digital camera while trying to hold steady as the dog attempts to sabotage photos.

 Photography is something I need to work on, I mainly point and click lots then choose the best ones at the end of the day, I admire those with the patience to get every shot just right.
 The dog on the lead really doesn’t help my cause.

-I frequently travel throughout the UK, usually for day trips or mini breaks, my preferred method of travel is on train, usually deciding where to go at short notice in an impulsive manner.
+I frequently travel throughout the UK, usually, for day trips or mini-breaks, my preferred method of travel is on the train, usually deciding where to go at short notice in an impulsive manner.
 Train travel allows me to work comfortably usually getting some blogging, photo sorting, social networking or other laptop work done.
-Trains in the UK allow for stop off’s on route and a chance to stretch your legs and walk without interrupting the journey.
+Trains in the UK allow for stop off’s on the route and a chance to stretch your legs and walk without interrupting the journey.

 We caught the Ferry to Holland and headed across Europe to Transylvania and back for a month including over New Years Eve and Christmas.
-This involved travelling with dog in tow and sleeping on the overnight trains.
+This involved travelling with a dog in tow and sleeping on the overnight trains.
+About The InterRail Adventure…

 Summer Tour of Romania

 Next was a Transylvanian train journey through mountains and beautiful countryside to arrive at Brasov.
 Some time was exploring and eating out in Brasov including climbing Mount Tampa in the Eastern Carpathian mountains.
 This happened to be one of my bucket list items.
 Next was an overnight journey across the country with the final destination being The Danube Delta.
 Seeing the Danube was also a bucket list entry ticked, it loved up to expectations and more.